Bipolar disorder and fatigue

 - practice meditation or deep breathing exercises at night

-It might be difficult to establish a sleep routine at first, but it’s important to stick to it as much as possible.
+It might be difficult to establish a sleep routine at first.
 You may need assistance from a loved one to help you stay on track.
-Once you establish new sleeping habits, you will feel less tired during the day.
+But it’s important to stick to it as much as possible.
+Once you establish new sleeping habits, you should feel less tired during the day.

 When you feel fatigued, exercise is probably the last thing you want to do.
-However, once you get motivated to start exercising, it can make a huge difference.
+However, once you get motivated to start exercising, it can provide many benefits.
 Aside from improving your physical health, exercise can help ease your fatigue and make you feel better overall.

-Physical activity stimulates the production of various brain chemicals that make you feel happier and more relaxed.
+Physical activity stimulates the production of various brain chemicals that make you feel happier and more relaxed, too.
 This can help make you feel more energetic and less tired during episodes of depression.
 Exercise can even help you sleep better at night, which will help reduce your daytime fatigue.
-Exercising also improves cognitive function.
-According to the Anxiety and Depression Association of America, people who exercise regularly have a 25-percent less chance of developing depression or another related mental health disorder.

-Although exercise can help prevent the fatigue associated with bipolar disorder, it’s important to keep in mind that it will only work as long as you take part in it.
-You will need to exercise at least three to five times per week for 30 minutes to see an improvement in symptoms.
+Although exercise can help prevent the fatigue associated with bipolar disorder, it’s important to keep in mind that it will only work as long as you do it.
+You may need to exercise at least 3-5 times per week for 30 minutes to see an improvement in symptoms.
 People with extreme fatigue should start off slow and work their way up to a longer workout as they gain more energy.

 Caffeine provides a sudden boost in energy and mental function, which is why many people rely on coffee or energy drinks to get through the day.
 However, the “crash” that happens afterward may make you feel more tired than you did before.
 Drinking caffeinated drinks later in the day can also make it difficult to sleep at night, causing you to feel tired the following day.

 Another problem with caffeine is that it has diuretic effects.
-This means that caffeinated drinks increase the production of urine, which you can cause you to become dehydrated.
-Dehydration is another contributing factor to low energy levels.
+This means that caffeinated drinks increase your body’s production of urine, which can cause you to become dehydrated.
+Dehydration can also lead to low energy levels.

-Staying hydrated can fight help fatigue and increase energy, so it’s important to drink water throughout the day.
-The recommended amount of water to drink is eight to 10 glasses per day.
-However, you will need to drink more water if you exercise.
+Staying hydrated can help fight fatigue and increase energy, so it’s important to drink water throughout the day.
+The recommended amount of water to drink is about 15.5 cups (3.7 liters) per day for men, and about 11.5 cups (2.7 liters) for women.
+However, you’ll need to drink more water if you exercise.

 You can also keep your body hydrated by: